tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 This is Protocol Buffers schema for `Export` request and response:

 ```
-// Hello is the first request from client to server.
-message HelloRequest {
-    // Empty in initial version of OTLP.
-}

-// Response to Hello request.
-message HelloResponse {
-    // Empty in initial version of OTLP.
-}

 // A request from client to server containing telemetry data to export.
 message ExportRequest {
   // Unique sequential ID generated by the client.